sork01/dd2421lab3/cheatsheet.md

 All naive Bayes classifiers assume that the value of a particular feature is independent of the value of any other feature, given the class variable.
 For example, a fruit may be considered to be an apple if it is red, round, and about 10 cm in diameter.
 A naive Bayes classifier considers each of these features to contribute independently to the probability that this fruit is an apple, regardless of any possible correlations between the color, roundness, and diameter features.

+### Posterior probability

+A posterior probability, in Bayesian statistics, is the revised or updated probability of an event occurring after taking into consideration new information.
+Conditional probability taking into account the evidence

 ## Neural Networks

 ### Backpropagation

 Backpropagation is an advanced algorithm, driven by sophisticated mathematics, which allows us to adjust all the weights in our Neural Network.
 The key underlying principle of Backpropagation is that the structure of the algorithm allows for large numbers of weights to be adjusted simultaneously.

+### Dropout

+Dropout is when you're dropping out units in a neural network, ignoring units/neurons during the training phase at random to prevent overfitting.

 ## Support Vector Machines